-London celebrates St George's Day with a day of free activities, food stalls, children's games and more at the Mayor of London's annual Feast of St George in Trafalgar Square.
+Join the St George's Day celebrations, with English food, free activities and a Shakespearean twist at the Mayor of London's annual Feast of St George in Trafalgar Square.

 History of St George and the Dragon